CINNAMON HELPS STOP INFLUENZA

 Cinnamon contains ‘cinnamaldehyde’ which may be responsible for the health benefits.

-Joe Leech, MS, included in a HEALTHLINE ARTICLE some properties of cinnamon as a health spice. https://www.healthline.com/nutrition/10-proven-benefits-of-cinnamon#section6 Additional information is included below:
+Joe Leech, MS, included in a HEALTHLINE ARTICLE some properties of cinnamon as a health spice. https://www.healthline.com/nutrition/10-proven-benefits-of-cinnamon#section6 His information included:

 Decreases blood pressure in animals